Dabrafenib and trametinib

 How dabrafenib and trametinib are given

-If you are taking dabrafenib and trametinib after surgery to reduce the risk of melanoma coming back you have this treatment for up to 1 year.
+How long you take this treatment for will depend on your situation.
+If you are taking dabrafenib and trametinib after surgery to reduce the risk of melanoma coming back, you have this treatment for up to 1 year.

-If the cancer is advanced you take this treatment for as long as it working for you and the side effects are not causing you problems.
+If the cancer cannot be removed with surgery or is advanced, you take this treatment for as long as it is working for you and any side effects can be managed.
+Do not stop taking your treatment unless your doctor tells you to.

 Your doctor, nurse or pharmacist will discuss your treatment plan with you.

-The nurse or pharmacist will give you the capsules and tablets to take home.
-Always take them exactly as explained.
+The nurse or pharmacist will give you dabrafenib capsules and trametinib tablets to take home.
+They may give you capsules and tablets of different strengths.
+Always take them exactly as they tell you to.
 This is important to make sure they work as well as possible for you.

 Dabrafenib